How to Use Crossover Symmetry to Fight Frozen Shoulder

 In the early stage of frozen shoulder, the primary issue is pain.

 NSAIDs and other oral steroids can be somewhat useful during this initial “freezing” stage.
 They don’t provide a significant change in the overall recovery or duration of symptoms but do offer moderate pain relief.
-It’s worth noting that long term use of NSAIDs and oral steroids are linked to stomach ulcers, weight gain, and have adverse effects on the liver and kidneys.
+It’s worth noting that long-term use of NSAIDs and oral steroids is linked to stomach ulcers, weight gain, and has adverse effects on the liver and kidneys.

-Another option shown to be more effective during the early parts of the freezing stage is Corticosteroid injections.
-During this early stage, a cocktail of corticosteroids alongside a high volume dose of saline and localized anesthetics offer promising results.
-Despite the risk of infection, the side effects are few, and it has better long term pain reduction.
+Another option shown to be more effective in the early stages of freezing is corticosteroid injections.
+During this early stage, a cocktail of corticosteroids alongside a high-volume dose of saline and localized anesthetics offers promising results.
+Other than a slight risk of infection, the side effects are few, and it has better long-term pain reduction.

-During this time, aggressive stretching is counterproductive but gentle and light exercise in your pain-free range is a good thing.
-An exercise program like Crossover Symmetry is recommended.
-Although, stick with exercises that you can perform with little pain, and without having to compensate too much to achieve an adequate range of motion.
+During this time, aggressive stretching is counterproductive, but gentle, light exercise within your pain-free range is beneficial.
+An exercise program like Crossover Symmetry is recommended, but stick with exercises that you can perform with little pain and without having to compensate too much to achieve an adequate range of motion.

 The best Crossover Symmetry options are usually: